cleestofuh/HealthbookHW3/README.md

 - Edit.html may not work when you have an uploaded image.
 - The HTML files may have a little bit of white space which I am not sure how to fix.
 - All the minimized files are in a folder called dist.
+- All functions of POC work but UI part needs to be fixed.
+(Screen Size.. etc)

 ---------------------------------------------------------------------
 Contribution to HW5